- Choose your destination

 Another option is to get a part-time job to supplement your current salary.
 The only problem with this if you’re a UK citizen is that you may start to pay emergency tax for a short while, and we all know how easy it is to get a rebate…

-We gave a lot of our possessions – clothes, books, DVDs away to charity but could have profited on those, too.
+I gave a lot of possessions – clothes, books, DVDs away to charity but could have profited on those, too.
 Sites such as Depop, Shpock and ebay make it easy enough to sell your stuff.
 Or do it the old fashioned way and head to a car boot sale!

 5. Finding the right debit and credit cards